 The Company manages its capital to ensure that it will be able to continue as a going concern while maximising the return to Shareholders.
-The Company's overall strategy was outlined in the Prospectus which was published on 21 February 2020 to launch the third placing programme.
+The Company's overall strategy was outlined in the Prospectus which is published on the Company's website.
 The capital structure of the Company consists of the equity of the Company as disclosed in the Statement of Changes in Equity.

-15. Financial Instruments and Associated Risks
+14. Financial Instruments and Associated Risks